mgdickerson/CS45C_Spring_2023/README.md

 # Checkout hw2 from the public branch:
 git checkout hw2

-# Push the newly checkedout branch to your private repository:
+# Push the newly checked out branch to your private repository:
 git push -u origin hw2
 ```